mvolkmann/pwa-demo/pwa.md

 When resources are modified,
 we need a way to inform the service worker that they should be loaded over the network again.
+The easiest way to do this during development is to delete the cache from the devtools.
-The easiest way to do this is to change the name of the cache being used.
+For users, the easiest way to do this is to change the name of the cache being used.
 When the "activate" event is emitted, we can delete any caches whose names